John Howard (fighter): Training

+Legacy and Entrepreneurship

+On March 1, 2025, Howard opened his own training facility, the Doomsday Defense Dojo in South Easton, Massachusetts.
+The gym is one of the only known Black-owned mixed martial arts schools in the region.
+It serves as a community space and training academy for youth, adults, and aspiring professional fighters.
+In addition to MMA instruction, the gym offers fitness programs and self-defense classes.

+Speaking on the launch of his dojo, Howard said, “Opening Doomsday Defense Dojo is a dream come true — not just for me, but for my community.
+This isn’t just about fighting; it’s about building confidence, protecting yourself, and breaking cycles.
+I want kids, adults, everyone who walks in that door to feel seen, strong, and ready for life.”

+Advocacy and Representation

+In 2016, Howard was diagnosed with autism spectrum disorder at age 33.
+The diagnosis, which followed a series of neurological tests, gave him clarity about many of his life experiences.
+“Now a lot of stuff in my life makes sense,” Howard said in an interview.
+“It makes sense why I do certain things.
+Even to this day.”

+Following the diagnosis, Howard has used his platform to advocate for neurodivergent athletes.
+Through public speaking, media interviews, and inclusive programming at his dojo, he works to break stigma and encourage others to embrace their uniqueness.
+His gym offers sensory-friendly training and promotes martial arts as a tool for building confidence and communication for individuals on the spectrum.

 Mixed martial arts career

 Ultimate Fighting Championship

 Howard made his UFC debut on January 31, 2009, against Chris Wilson at UFC 94, winning via split decision.

 He then faced Tamdan McCrory at UFC 101.
 This fight was significant for both as the two had become friends fighting on promotions in the Northeast.
 Howard won the fight via split decision.

 Howard fought Dennis Hallman on December 5, 2009, at The Ultimate Fighter 10 Finale.
 After getting out-grappled for most of the fight, Howard knocked out Hallman at 4:55 of the third round.

 Howard was expected to face Anthony Johnson on March 21, 2010, at UFC Live: Vera vs. Jones, but Johnson sustained an injury during training.
 UFC newcomer Daniel Roberts stepped in to be Howard's new opponent.
 Howard defeated Roberts via first-round KO.